 - Counsel the participants when required, and in general facilitate (keep moving and on track) the general discussion.

 - Hold all scheduled meetings.

-- The youths Emblem book is to be examined as the Scout proceeds through each step of the program.
-The counselor will sign and date the certification of completion for the step Spiritual growth should be evident when progressing from step to step.
+- The Ad Altare Dei Youth Manual is to be examined as the Scout proceeds through each step of the program.
+The counselor will sign and date the certification of completion for the step.
+Spiritual growth should be evident when progressing from step to step.

 - Keep the Religious Emblems Coordinator informed of the youth’s progress.

-- After all sections have been completed, the counselor will contact the Diocesan Catholic Committee on Scouting to find out the schedule for the AAD Board of Review.
+- After all sections of the Ad Altare Dei Youth Manual have been completed, the counselor will contact your Diocesan Catholic Committee on Scouting to find out the schedule for the Ad Altare Dei Board of Review.

 - The Scout will sit before the Board of Review.

-- After Board of Review has been successfully completed, the counselor should contact the Diocesan Catholic Committee on Scouting for further direction concerning presentation instructions.
+- After Board of Review has been successfully completed, the counselor should contact your Diocesan Catholic Committee on Scouting for further direction concerning presentation instructions.

-- The first rule in preparing recognition ceremonies is to keep them simple but impressive.
-The second is to remember that the ceremony is for the youth.
-Many Dioceses present their religious emblems in their Diocesan Cathedral, either in the context of a liturgy or a prayer service.
+- Many dioceses present their religious emblems in their diocesan Cathedral, either in the context of a liturgy or a prayer service.
 The key is to make it special and memorable.
-See Religious Emblems Reference Manual for presentation helps for your Diocese.
+View the Religious Emblems Reference Manual for presentation information to share with your Diocese.

 - The religious knot should be presented at a Troop Court of Honor.
 However, it can be presented along with the Emblem.